ETS-ReactNative5/Rest-Api-React-MySQL-ExpressJS/README.md

 ## Packages Used
 ## SERVER
 **-Express** : Flexible and minimal web app for Node.js framework.
 **- MySQL** : It's required as a support for Sequelize package for MySQL databases.
 **-Sequelize** : Promise-base Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
 **-Sequelize.cli** : Sequelize Command-Line Interface(CLI) ships support for migrations and project bootstrapping.
+**-Cors** :  Node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.
 **-Dotenv** : Zero-dependency module that loads environment variables from a .env file into process.env.

 ## CLIENT